 Stealing Valor for a free meal

 I experienced something recently that I have to talk about.
-This post isn’t on my regular schedule, but I’m pissed off about this and need to get it out now, while it’s still fresh.
+I’m pissed off about this and need to get it out now, while it’s still fresh.

 Monday November 12th my wife and I went to a couple of restaurants that were offering free meals to veterans.
 Despite the fact that I’m a trillionaire author, our four kids and single income means my family doesn’t have a lot of extra money to throw around.
 So this year we decided to go to the Olive Garden and Golden Corral.